-We have audited the accompanying statements of financial position of Pacific Booker Minerals Inc. (the Company) as of January 31, 2020 and 2019, and the related statements of loss, comprehensive loss, changes in equity, and cash flows for each of the years in the three-year period ended January 31, 2020, and the related notes (collectively referred to as the financial statements).
+We have audited the accompanying statements of financial position of Pacific Booker Minerals Inc. (the Company) as of January 31, 2021 and 2020, and the related statements of comprehensive loss, changes in equity, and cash flows for each of the years in the three-year period ended January 31, 2021, and the related notes (collectively referred to as the financial statements).

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years in the three year period ended January 31, 2020, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years in the three year period ended January 31, 2021, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.